Defining the Landscape for Molecular Testing Options

 - Molecular testing is a broad term used to describe multiple different tests that can be used to identify DNA mutations (inherited or spontaneous) or other specific molecules in cancer cells that provide a wealth of information, including cancer behavior and potential targeted therapies.

 - These molecular tests can be performed in a variety of ways, including NGS, PCR, Gene Expression Microarrays, and IHC.
-The tests performed and the genetic and molecular changes tested are often site and cancer-specific.
+Below you will find descriptions of what all those terms mean.

 - Please discuss with your healthcare team further should you have any additional questions regarding your biopsy and molecular testing.